 Ritz Carlton New Orleans Review

-The Ritz Carlton New Orleans is located on Canal Street, just one block from Bourbon St. It was just about perfect for us – away from the craziness of Bourbon St, but only a short walk to tons of restaurants, the French Quarter and Frenchmen St. The streetcars go up and down Canal St, so this hotel is perfectly situated to take a street car ride over to the Garden District or up to Katie’s Restaurant.
+The Ritz Carlton New Orleans is located on Canal Street, just one block from Bourbon St. It was just about perfect for us – away from the craziness of Bourbon St, but only a short walk to some of New Orleans’ best restaurants, the French Quarter and Frenchmen St.

 When you hear “Ritz Carlton” there is an expectation of opulence and luxury, right?
 Well, this hotel had that, but it also had some strange quirks too.